Ventureaxis/ProperMusic.Documents.ProperWeb/documents/Products/product-editor/2-product-information.md

 </Tabs>

 ## Basil Validation Widgets
-The Sku and barcode fields have widgets next to them which allow the checking of inputs before the product is saved to ProperWeb.
-This allows you to check whether the Sku or Barcode is valid and is available for use within the Basil system before attempting to upload it.
+The catalogue number and barcode fields have widgets next to them which allow the checking of inputs before the product is saved to ProperWeb.
+This allows you to check whether the Catalogue Number or Barcode is valid and is available for use within the Basil system before attempting to upload it.
 The widgets will perform a check each time the input changes provided local validation passes first (e.g correct length and format).

 ![Product Editor Basil Validate Field](../../../static/img/pages/products/editor/pw_product_editor_basil_validate_field.png)